 The Great Garden Express

-The Great Garden Express features landmarks from national parks and southwest missions, nestled in high-elevation desert plantings and structures that mimic the picturesque, rocky landscape of the Southwest and Arizona.
+The Great Garden Express features Missions from the Southwest and railway stations, depots, and towers from across the country.
+The buildings are nestled in high-elevation desert plantings and geologically inspired structures that mimic the picturesque, rocky landscape of the Southwest and Arizona.

 Train Schedule